 A-bomb, blipping, candy flipping, 3M, chronic, kitty boosting, speedball, robo flipping, chasing the dragon, handlebars, screwball—these are all slang terms for popular drug cocktails: combinations of substances taken to induce a particular sensation and high.
 It is common for people to mix alcohol and drugs or to take multiple drugs to alter the effects like mixing cocaine, triple c drugs like cough syrup, a stimulant, and heroin, a depressant.
 While this may be a common practice, particularly among young people, taking more than one substance is not only dangerous—it is becoming increasingly deadly trend, known professionally as polysubstance abuse.

 A Boston Medical Center Study has found that overdose deaths involving multiple substances among people ages 13 to 25 increased by 376 percent from 1999 to 2018.
 Combining drugs can lead to polysubstance abuse, which is when a person is addicted to taking multiple substances and drug use in general.
-Treating polysubstance abuse requires a team of treatment professionals who can address the varying effects of each substance involved and understand how each one factors into the addiction.
+Treating polysubstance dependence and abuse requires a team of treatment professionals who can address the varying effects of each substance involved and understand how each one factors into the addiction.